 Some argue that this method fails to adhere to the matching principle.
 In cash accounting, revenues and expenses from the same period are not recorded as accurately.
 For example, if you sell 100,000 widgets in December but receive payment in January, cash basis accounting will recognize that revenue in January—the next accounting year.
 This can have unwanted effects on how much taxes are due.

-Accrual accounting is the widely-accepted method for most businesses.
+Accrual basis accounting is the widely-accepted method for most businesses.
 In fact, some businesses require that they use accrual basis, depending on the amount of sales.
 When they are made, accrual basis accounting records transactions.
 Record sales before the money enters the company even if it sold the product or service on credit.
 It also means to record expenses as they are accrued.

 Here’s another example to exemplify the difference: a company decides to purchase all new inventory.
 The entire purchase is realized even if it is not paid for yet.
 Think of the implications of this at the end of a year.
 A company could make a large purchase at the end of the year to minimize the taxes due for that period.
 This will increase revenue, and therefore taxes, for the following year.
 This example shows it is possible to distort the matching of income and expenses using accrual basis as well as cash basis accounting.